mehulkar/mehulkar.com/source/blog/2020/01/site-performance-improvements.html.md

     @import 'post';
     ```

-    I could have reduced farther to only one stylesheet, but I've heard that having a separate
+    I could have reduced farther to a single stylesheet, but I read somewhere once that because
-    resource for vendor dependencies that don't change very often is good becuase when your app
+    vendor dependencies don't change that much, and because static assets in production are usually
-    stylesheet changes (and busts the CDN cache with a new hashed filename), it doesn't force
+    hashed filenames for caching / cache busting, it's good to keep vendor assets hashed independently
-    the user to redownload the vendor stylesheet.
+    so users can take advantage of thier local caches.

 1. Google Fonts stylesheets